 According to the title, the clip was purportedly filmed aboard a Navy ship.
 The view from inside the command center shows just how out of control the ship has become as it attempts to traverse the waters.

 The short video catches the massive boat riding one particularly large wave.
 As it rises, the boat appears to be dozens of feet in the air as it rides the crest of the wave.
-Suddenly and without warning, the vessel is titled at a sharp downward angle, where is crashes hard into the trough.
+Suddenly and without warning, the vessel is tilted at a sharp downward angle, where is crashes hard into the trough.

 As if out of an action movie, the wall of water barrels straight into the windows of the command center.
 The deafening sound of the sea pounding against the windows is enough to throw anyone back, and the individual filming the scene steps away for a brief moment out of caution.